My White Whale, Part 1

 an objective that is relentlessly or obsessively pursued but difficult to achieve.

 To improve my chances, I planned my latest adventure for April—peak time for the gray whale migration.
-Gray whales travel between Mexico and Alaska every year—a round trip of almost 12,000 miles.
+Gray whales (Eschrichtius robustus) travel between Mexico and Alaska every year—a round trip of almost 12,000 miles.
 Along the way, their young are particularly vulnerable.
 This is prime hunting season for transient orcas in Monterey because these killer whales specialize in taking down marine mammals and use the bay’s natural topography to their advantage, ambushing gray whale calves.

 On this trip, I joined Fast Raft Ocean Safari for another chance to spot these remarkable predators.
 As we headed out into the bay, the air was crisp, and the horizon stretched endlessly before us.
 The ocean seemed alive with possibility, and there was no telling what we might encounter.